‘Arrow’ Recap: Arrow Takes On Gun Control — But Why Wasn’t Felicity Involved?

 After, Rene and Curtis go to a support group to find the shooter.
 Despite what he hears, Rene’s mind isn’t changed after hearing a sympathetic story on the matter.
 He tells Curtis his wife would still be alive if he had a gun.
 The duo then find the shooter’s lair and figure out where he’s going next.

-Oliver is debating with the councilman when he gets a phone call from Digg, saying that said the shooter is going after Starling General.
+Oliver gets a phone call from Digg, alerting him to the shooter at Starling General.
 Oliver takes Lance’s advice and goes, as the mayor, not the Green Arrow, to save the city.

 Oliver gets there and talks to clearly unhinged shooter as the swat team closes in.
 He tells him he’s going to enact the Star City gun registry, but that the person who killed his family last year got his guns legally.
 He explains that no registry would’ve protected them.
 Oliver’s impassioned and level headed speech prompts the shooter to take the gun off of him and the others, but he instead turns it on himself.
 Oliver pleads for him to live for his family despite the pain and hurt and anger in the world.
 The man finally reaches his breaking point and when Oliver asks for the gun, the shooter gives it to him.